In This Lesson

 Note about rhetorical modes and mixed modes of organization

-Regardless which type or mode of writing you choose to express your ideas, you must still organize the information in your writing.
-Some modes of organization are better suited to present information more effectively than others depending on your purpose and main point.
+Regardless of the type or mode of writing you choose to express your ideas, you must still organize the information in your writing.
+Some modes of organization are better suited to present information than others depending on your purpose and the main point.

 There is no mode of organization that you will find only in one type of writing or another.
 Let’s say you are writing a persuasive essay.
-You can include elements from narrative and expository writing (i.e., use storytelling and an explanation) as long as they ultimately help you make your point and convince your readers.
+You can include elements from narrative and expository writing (i.e., use storytelling and an explanation) as long as they ultimately help you build your argument and convince your readers.
 For example, you can do the following:

-1. Tell a story (as you would in narrative writing) to frame the issue and propose a solution or course of action.
-Essentially, you are using storytelling to create in your readers’s minds a picture of the issue so that you can effectively persuade them to believe or do something about it.
+- You can tell a story (as you would in narrative writing) to frame the issue and propose a solution or course of action.
+You use storytelling to help your readers visualize the issue; you can then effectively persuade them to believe or do something about it.

-2. Then present statistical or factual evidence (as you would in expository writing) to support your proposed solution.
-This portion of your writing can be organized as a series of facts, comparisons, examples, and so on.
+- Next, you can present factual evidence (as you would in expository writing) to support your proposed solution.

 Writing tip

-Carefully considering the topic and your readers before you start will help you decide what your work should look like.
-This planning will save you time and produce better results in the end.
+Carefully considering the topic and your readers before you start will guide your work.
+This planning will save you time and produce better results in the end because you will choose the best mode of organization for your work and rhetorical modes of writing in each of your paragraphs.

 Choosing the Right Mode of Writing

 When we consider the topic, our purpose, and our readers, we end up choosing from five types of writing or modes of writing appropriate for the task: expository or informative, narrative, descriptive, persuasive, or reflective.
-Choosing the right type of writing is important so that your message is conveyed the most effectively.
+Choosing the right type of writing is crucial so that you convey the message the most effectively.

 Let’s go over the five main types of writing.